Hyperglycemic Crises in Patients With Diabetes Mellitus

 History and physical examination

 The process of HHS usually evolves over several days to weeks, whereas the evolution of the acute DKA episode in type 1 diabetes or even in type 2 diabetes tends to be much shorter.
 Although the symptoms of poorly controlled diabetes may be present for several days, the metabolic alterations typical of ketoacidosis usually evolve within a short time frame (typically <24 h).
 Occasionally, the entire symptomatic presentation may evolve or develop more acutely, and the patient may present in DKA with no prior clues or symptoms.
-For both DKA and HHS, the classical clinical picture includes a history of polyuria, polydipsia, polyphagia, weight loss, vomiting, abdominal pain (only in DKA), dehydration, weakness, clouding of sensoria, and finally coma.
-Physical findings may include poor skin turgor, Kussmaul respirations (in DKA), tachycardia, hypotension, alteration in mental status, shock, and ultimately coma (more frequent in HHS).
+For both DKA and HHS, the classical clinical picture includes a history of polyuria, polydipsia, and polyphagia.
+In DNA specifically, one may also see weight loss, vomiting, and abdominal pain.
+Physical findings may include dehydration, weakness, poor skin turgor, Kussmaul respirations (in DKA), tachycardia, hypotension, alteration in mental status, shock, and ultimately coma (more frequent in HHS).
 Up to 25% of DKA patients have emesis, which may be coffee-ground in appearance and guaiac positive.
 Endoscopy has related this finding to the presence of hemorrhagic gastritis.
 Mental status can vary from full alertness to profound lethargy or coma, with the latter more frequent in HHS.
 Although infection is a common precipitating factor for both DKA and HHS, patients can be normothermic or even hypothermic primarily because of peripheral vasodilation.
 Hypothermia, if present, is a poor prognostic sign (21).
-Caution needs to be taken with patients who complain of abdominal pain on presentation, because the symptoms could be either a result or a cause (particularly in younger patients) of DKA.
+Caution needs to be taken with patients who complain of abdominal pain on presentation, because the symptoms could be either a result or an indication of a precipitating cause (particularly in younger patients) of DKA.
 Further evaluation is necessary if this complaint does not resolve with resolution of dehydration and metabolic acidosis.